Today I am showing off this adorable Circle Skirt I made using my Roller Skate Skirt Pattern. I just love how versatile this pattern is!!!

 Today’s version showcases what the skirt looks like if you use all the same fabric.
 (Here is another version using 6 different fabrics.)

-I sewed this skirt exactly as designed, with the only changes were I used the same fabric for the entire skirt and I left it unhemmed since the fabric I used was a nice thick Ponte knit.
-(This skirt has been washed a couple of times now and the hem still looks great.)
+I sewed this skirt exactly as designed, with the only changes were that I used the same fabric for the entire skirt, and I left it unhemmed since the fabric I used was a nice thick Ponte knit.
+(This skirt has been washed a couple of times now, and the hem still looks great.)
 This is a very good example of how the pattern looks in one fabric.

 Circle Skirts are the best for twirling!
 (They are also great to sew- I finished this one in less than 30 minutes!)

 My favorite fabric shop for knits: Funkalicious Fabrics.

 Product used and recommended in the making of this circle skirt:

 - My Sewing Machine: SINGER 9960 Quantum Stylist